 Make it cozy– Blankets and pillows are an inexpensive way to add colour and texture, plus are super cozy to snuggle into.
 This is the room you sleep in after all, and you want it to be somewhere you love to curl up.

 Easy update- If you don’t want to invest in an entire new set of bedding, sheets, etc, buy some new pillow shams as a simple way to freshen the look of your bed.
 They are an easy item to replace and there are lots of options out there to suit your style.
 The same goes for your nightstands: swap them out and pair with some new lamps for a quick and simple update.
+Also look at swapping out other accessories and decor – anything goes, if you’re trying to stick to a certain vibe for one side of the room perhaps even keep to the same decor outlet store such as Lulu & Georgia as an example, to try and keep everything uniform.

 Colour vs texture- A classic styling tip: If you love lots of colour, keep the shapes and textures in the room simple, so it doesn’t become visually overwhelming.
 The opposite is true if you like a simple/ monochromatic palette: add in textures and shapes to create visual interest (think faux- fur, fabric textures, and accent materials such as glass and wood for starters).